-Asking the Great Questions: Opening Doors of the Mind
+Asking Life’s Great Questions and Opening Doors of the Mind

 Philosophy — traditionally at the center of the liberal arts – asks some of the most difficult and searching questions about human existence, the nature of the universe, right and wrong in human conduct, and the basis of our social and political arrangements.